paul-andrei-onac/paul-andrei-onac-mirror/content/articles/article.md

 ### Thank you for your support!

 Hello.
-If you like this template, I'd be happy to get a [coffee donation](https://ko-fi.com/heycharlola) :)
+If you like this template, I'd be happy to get nothing:)

 {{< figure src="/images/thankyou.png" title="" >}}